pecheylauren02/my-safari/README.md

 - User Story 3: As a hotel staff member I want to:
      - navigate easily between pages so I can assist clients
-     - easily access information if the client has questions
+     - easily access information so I can answer client's questions or show them relevant information

 These user stories gave me a clear scope for the website and enabled me to stay on track with the project, preventing scope issues like scope creep at a later stage after the coding process.